Variations on Memetic Algorithms for Graph Coloring Problems: Conclusion

 \section{Conclusion}

-We have proposed a new algorithm for the graph coloring problem, called $H_2col$.
-It is a variation of a memetic algorithm with only two candidate solutions.
-This simplification has the great advantage of clarifying the role of the diversification and intensification operators and of more effectively managing the right `dose' of diversification. $H_2col$ combines a local search algorithm (TabuCol) as an intensification operator with a crossover operator (GPX) as a diversification operator, two main building blocks of Galinier and Hao's memetic algorithm~\cite{Galinier99}.
-The computational experiments, carried out on a set of challenging DIMACS graphs, show that $H_2col$ finds the best existing results, such as 47-colorings for DSJC500.5, 82-colorings for DSJC1000.5, 222-colorings for DSJC1000.9 and 81-colorings for flat1000\_76\_0, which have so far only been found by quantum annealing~\cite{Titiloye12} with a massive multi-CPU.
+We proposed a new algorithm for the graph coloring problem, called \emph{HEAD}.
+This memetic algorithm combines the local search algorithm \emph{TabuCol} as an intensification operator with the crossover operator \emph{GPX} as a way to escape from local minima.
+Its originality is that it works with a simple population of only two individuals.
+In order to prevent premature convergence, the proposed approach introduces an innovative way for managing the diversification based on elite solutions.

+The computational experiments, carried out on a set of challenging DIMACS graphs, show that \emph{HEAD} produces accurate results, such as 222-colorings for <\texttt{dsjc1000.9}>, 81-colorings for <\texttt{flat1000\_76\_0}> and even 47-colorings for <\texttt{dsjc500.5}> and 82-colorings for <\texttt{dsjc1000.5}>, which have up to this point only been found by quantum annealing~\cite{Titiloye12} with a massive multi-CPU.
+The results achieved by \emph{HEAD} let us think that this scheme could be successfully applied to other problems, where a stochastic or asymmetric crossover can be defined.

-We have performed an in-depth analysis on the crossover operator in order to better understand its role in the diversification process.
+We performed an in-depth analysis on the crossover operator in order to better understand its role in the diversification process.
 Some interesting criteria have been identified, such as the crossover's levels of randomness and imbalance.
-Those criteria pave the way for our further research.
-We have generalized this optimization methodology, which is a specific memetic algorithm with only two individuals in its population.
-This Hybrid approach with 2 trajectories-based Optimization ($H_2O$) improves the local search algorithm through a crossover operator.
-The crossover inserts a dose of diversification that is then easy to manage.
+Those criteria pave the way for further researches.